-NO, Let’s clear that up right now.
-NOT that Michael Phelps; the talented Olympic Champion with all the Gold.
+NO!
+Let’s clear that up right now.
+Not THAT Michael Phelps – the talented Olympic Champion with all the Gold.

 This Michael Phelps has lived a long, complicated life.
-He has traveled each and every highway, and some byways too, has stumbled a few times, even fallen down once or twice, but he just picks himself up, dusts himself off, and starts all over again.
+He has traveled each and every highway (some byways, too) and has stumbled a few times, even fallen down once or twice, but he just picks himself up, dusts himself off, and starts all over again.

 The ‘Sport of Kings,’ illegal high-stakes gambling, political corruption, inept ‘Keystone Kops,’ and characters right out of the old ‘Night Court’ television comedy series running the local courthouse, make this a fast-paced, exciting read.

-Michael Phelps is also the Co-author of DAVID JANSSEN – MY FUGITIVE, written with Ellie Janssen, the beloved actor’s first wife.
-It is an intimate portrayal of the Golden Globe winning, Emmy nominated television and film star, best known for his starring role as “Dr. Richard Kimble” on ABC Television’s THE FUGITIVE (1963-1967).
-This book is now available in the Fourth Edition, Softcover, 150 pages containing thirty-four photographs from Ellie Janssen’s private collection, and an update by Michael Phelps.
-It is available at $16.20.
-It is a must have for any David Janssen and The Fugitive fan.
+Michael Phelps is also the co-author of David Janssen – My Fugitive, written with Ellie Janssen, the beloved actor’s first wife.
+It is an intimate portrayal of the Golden Globe winning, Emmy nominated television and film star, best known for his starring role as “Dr. Richard Kimble” on ABC Television’s The Fugitive (1963-1967).
+This book is now available in the fourth edition, softcover, 150 pages containing thirty-four photographs from Ellie Janssen’s private collection, and an update by Michael Phelps.
+It is available at $16.20; it is a must-have for any David Janssen and The Fugitive fan.